jonathanlermitage/manon/DEPLOY.md

 ## How do deploy and run application

 This document will help you to run application manually or via Docker Compose.
-First, go to project's root and make the `./do` utility script executable if needed: `chmod +x do.sh`.
+First, go to project's root and make the `./do` utility script executable if needed: `chmod +x ./do`.

 ### Manually